mangui/flashls/API.md

   	-  data: {url : manifest URL}
   - `HLSEvent.FRAGMENT_LOADED`  - triggered after a fragment has been succesfully loaded
   	-  data: { loadMetrics : HLSLoadMetrics }
+  - `HLSEvent.FRAGMENT_LOAD_EMERGENCY_ABORTED`  - triggered when fragment loading is aborted because of a sudden bandwidth drop
+    -  data: { loadMetrics : HLSLoadMetrics }
   - `HLSEvent.FRAGMENT_PLAYING`  - triggered when playback switches to a new fragment
   	-  data: { playMetrics : HLSPlayMetrics }
+  - `HLSEvent.FRAGMENT_SKIPPED`  - triggered when a fragment has been skipped because of fragment load I/O error
+    -  data: { duration : skipped fragment duration }
   - `HLSEvent.AUDIO_TRACKS_LIST_CHANGE`  - triggered when available audio tracks list changes
   	-  data: none
   - `HLSEvent.AUDIO_TRACK_SWITCH`  - triggered when switching to a different audio track